oyindonesia/external-api-docs/source/index.html.md

-208 | Final | Request is Rejected (API Key is not Valid) 209 | Final | Request is Rejected (Bank Account is not found) 210 | Final | Request is Rejected (Amount is not valid) 301 | Final | Suspect (When there is a unclear answer from Banks Network) 990 | Final | Request is Rejected (Request Parameter is not Valid) 999 | Non-Final | Internal Server Error
+208 | Final | Request is Rejected (API Key is not Valid) 209 | Final | Request is Rejected (Bank Account is not found) 210 | Final | Request is Rejected (Amount is not valid) 300 | Final | Disbursement is FAILED
+301 | Non-Final | Suspect (When there is a unclear answer from Banks Network) 990 | Final | Request is Rejected (Request Parameter is not Valid) 999 | Non-Final | Internal Server Error